jrhunt59718/techbozeman/README.md

 ### Adding Jobs

-Jobs should be added to [data/jobs.toml](data/jobs.toml) in order by job posted date descending.
+Jobs should be added to [data/jobs.toml](data/jobs.toml) in order by job posted date descending (newest to oldest).

+Whenever jobs are filled, they should be removed from [data/jobs.toml](data/jobs.toml).

 Format for adding a job:
 ```toml